ShamAhmad2022/api-server/README.md

 ![](./imags/WRRClab03.jpg)

 ### code review
 * Who was your partner?
+Farah
-* What was your key takeaway?
+* What was your key takeaway? how to fork a repo in github
-* Share the link to your PR request.
+* Share the link to your PR request. https://github.com/ShamAhmad2022/api-server-1
-* Share the link to their PR request.
+* Share the link to their PR request. https://github.com/ShamAhmad2022/api-server/pull/5